-Not only that, there were some internal issues that went about in ExxonMobile.
+Not only that, there were some internal issues that went about in ExxonMobil.
 There was also controversy over ExxonMobil’s attempt to increase its stocks.
-It eventually led to ExxonMobil to be tried for defrauding the public and its investors.
+It eventually led to the gas company being tried for defrauding the public and its investors.

 Fitbit also faced some backlash over false advertising that it led to consumers filing a lawsuit against the company.
 Those who accused Fitbit mentioned the features of its product, PurePulse™, didn’t do its actual work.

 Due to the news and complaints received, Fitbit’s stock was affected for one day.
 PurePulse™ isn’t the only Fitbit product that received backlash over false advertising.
-Other Fitbit models that tracked sleep failed to make do on its promise too that it caused some consumers to file some complaints about it too.
+Other Fitbit models that tracked sleep failed to make do with its promise that caused some consumers to file some complaints about it too.